 In this case, we want to copy the world_innodb database in its entirety and rename the copy to word_innodb_clone.

 The utility of choice here is named mysqldbcopy and it is capable of copying databases from server to another or on the same server.
-Lets have a look at the execution.
+The following is an example of using the utility.

 mysqldbcopy --source=root:root@localhost \